They’re touted as a clean snack. Every fitness celeb and supplement company promotes them. But…are protein bars a healthy snack?

 Add your two cents (or three or four lol) about protein bars b’low and if you have a brand you’re partial to, share that too!

-If you’re looking for FUN workouts, DELISH clean eating recipes and FREE support so that you can reach your health and weight loss goals, then you’ve gotta join my TPS Fit Squad Facebook group!
+If you’re looking for FUN workouts, DELISH clean eating recipes and FREE support so that you can reach your health and weight loss goals, then you’ve gotta join the Fat Loss Fit Tribe, my Facebook group!

 What’s in the group?